 All midterm and final grades are to be entered using Self-Service Banner (see Banner System above).
 Midterm grades are only to be entered for undergraduate students who are considered to be at risk of failing.
 An at-risk student is defined as one who has earned a grade of D, F, or N at the point of the midterm.
 See our Final Exams/Grades link for more information about grading.
 Email notifications are sent to the faculty each semester with details and deadlines for that grading period.
 Dates and deadlines are also on the Academic Calendar.

 An instructor, at his or her discretion, may assign an incomplete ("I") grade at the conclusion of a term if a final grade cannot be determined due to incomplete work.
 Once an incomplete grade has been assigned, a final grade must be reported by the deadlines as outlined in the Academic Calendar.

 An instructor may, at his or her discretion, grant an extension to the I-to-F deadline provided an explanation of extenuating circumstances is supplied by the student.
 In the event that an extension is granted, the instructor must notify the Office of the University Registrar in writing of the new deadline and must do so no later than the original I-to-F deadline for the course.

 All incomplete grades that remain past the deadlines will be converted to final and permanent failing ("F") grades, and any failed courses that are required for graduation must be repeated by the student.
-Graduate students are required to repeat any failed course regardless of whether it is required for their program of study.
+Students are required to repeat any failed course that is required for their program of study.